sunwaytechclub/figma-workshop-2020/README.md

 ![Frame types](./Tutorial/frame.jpg)

-You can see there are different type of frames that you can use!
+On your right panel, you can see there are different type of frames that you can use!
 (You can even use figma to design for your social media post!)

 We will choose **iPhone 8** frame for now, click the Phone accordion and click iPhone 8.